elixir-lsp/elixir-ls/README.md

 - OTP 22 minimum

-Installing Elixir and Erlang from [ASDF](https://github.com/asdf-vm/asdf) is generally recommended so that you can have different projects using different versions of Elixir without having to change your system-installed version.
-ElixirLS will detect and use the version of Elixir and Erlang that you have configured in asdf.
+It is generally recommended to install Elixir and Erlang via [ASDF](https://github.com/asdf-vm/asdf) so that you can have different projects using different versions of Elixir without having to change your system-installed version.
+ElixirLS can detect and use the version of Elixir and Erlang that you have configured in ASDF.

 ## Debugger support

-ElixirLS includes debugger support adhering to the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) which is closely related to the Language Server Protocol.
-At the moment, line breakpoints and function breakpoints are supported.
+ElixirLS provides debugger support adhering to the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) which is closely related to the Language Server Protocol.

 When debugging in Elixir or Erlang, only modules that have been "interpreted" (using `:int.ni/1` or `:int.i/1`) will accept breakpoints or show up in stack traces.
-The debugger in ElixirLS automatically interprets all modules in the Mix project and dependencies prior to launching the Mix task, so you can set breakpoints anywhere in your project or dependency modules.
+The debugger in ElixirLS automatically interprets all modules in the Mix project and its dependencies before launching the Mix task.
+Therefore, you can set breakpoints anywhere in your project or dependency modules.

-Currently there is a limit of 100 breakpoints.
+Please note that there is currently a limit of 100 breakpoints.

-### Debugging tests and `.exs` files

-In order to debug modules in `.exs` files (such as tests), they must be specified under `requireFiles` in your launch configuration so they can be loaded and interpreted prior to running the task.
-For example, the default launch configuration for "mix test" in the VS Code plugin looks like this:
+To debug modules in .exs files (such as tests), they must be specified under requireFiles in your launch configuration so that they can be loaded and interpreted before running the task.
+For example, the default launch configuration for "mix test" in the VSCode plugin is shown below:

 ```json
 {